Science with a Next-Generation Very Large Array

 KSG3: Charting the Assembly, Structure, and Evolution of Galaxies from the First Billion Years to the Present

 The ngVLA will provide an order-of-magnitude improvement in depth and area for surveys of cold gas in galaxies back to early cosmic epochs, and it will enable routine sub-kiloparsec scale resolution imaging of the gas reservoirs.
-The ngVLA will afford a unique view into how galaxies accrete and expel gas and how this gas is transformed inside galaxies.
+The ngVLA will provide a unique view into how galaxies accrete and expel gas and how this gas is transformed inside galaxies.
 It does so by imaging their extended atomic reservoirs and circum-galactic regions, and by surveying the physical and chemical properties of molecular gas over the entire local galaxy population.
 These studies will reveal the detailed physical conditions for galaxy assembly and evolution throughout the history of the universe.